KaustubhCode/ChatApp/README.md

 ### To Run Server:

-Open a new terminal and run the following command from project directory (Tested on Ubuntu 16.04)
+Open a new terminal and run the following command from project directory (Tested on Ubuntu 16.04): `java java -cp class: ServerChat (mode)`

-> java java -cp class: ServerChat (mode)
+> java java -cp class: ServerChat 1

-Alternatively, go to /class and run the following
+Alternatively, go to class directory in project folder and run the following

 > java ServerChat 3